wardenenv/warden/README.md

 * Full support for both Magento 1, Magento 2, and custom per-project environment configurations on macOS and Linux.
 * Ability to override, extend, or setup completely custom environment definitions on a per-project basis.

-After running `warden up` for the first time following installation, the following URLs can be used to interact with the UIs for services Warden runs globall:
+After running `warden up` for the first time following installation, the following URLs can be used to interact with the UIs for services Warden runs globally:

 * https://traefik.warden.test/
 * https://portainer.warden.test/